Each family in the Duara circle hosts travellers in turns. The family hosting you during your stay receives 40% of the payment.

 Check out the "how to get there" -section in each village profile.
 You can choose to take a taxi or other transport directly to the location, or take public transport to the nearest transportation hub, where you will be picked up.
 Duara is not a travel agency: we do not sell packaged tours nor flights.
 However, we are nice people and experienced travellers.
 If you have any questions or need advice, we are more than happy to help.
 Just send an email to Elina: firstname.lastname@example.org.

-After a year of being in existence, we still have zero death casualties.
-Hurray!
-In fact, safety is the highest-scoring point in our feedback surveys.
+After more than 100 travellers, there has been no incidents in our villages.
+In fact, safety is the highest-scoring category on our feedback surveys.
 All our travellers so far have felt very safe.

 Duara is a peer-to-peer service based on trust and common understanding.
 By choosing to book through Duara you choose to trust the villagers in the other end.
 We cannot guarantee that nothing will ever happen, but we always choose our locations wisely - you will not be sent into a war zone.